ws464/java2/readme.md

 - Composition

 #### Abstraction
-To abstract something away means to hide away the implementation details inside something – sometimes a prototype, sometimes a function.
-So when you call the function you don't have to understand exactly what it is doing.
+To abstract something means to hide away the implementation details.
+When you call the function you don't have to understand exactly what it is doing.
 - Keywords/concepts:
   - `class`
   - `interface`